-By praying authentically in the way of the Psalmist we learn to trust the Lord and worship him in all of our life circumstances – including the most painful of all, the Dark Night of the Soul, when, despite our desperate prayers in the midst of suffering, God’s face remains hidden from us.
+By praying the Psalms authentically with the heart of David we learn to trust the Lord and worship him in all of our life circumstances – including the most painful of all, the Dark Night of the Soul, when, despite our desperate prayers in the midst of suffering, God’s face remains hidden from us.

 For years I have been visiting the Prince of Peace Abbey in Oceanside, CA, which is a Benedictine monastery.
 The monks there join thousands of others from around the world to pray from the Psalms five times per day in their daily “divine office.”
 Together they prayerfully chant the psalms as they keep cycling through the Psalter over and over.

 I love their slow, melodic way of chanting the Psalms and the silent spaces they give during their prayer services.
 When I pray with them I enter into a chorus from heaven and yet at the same time it’s like it’s a prayer coming up from deep inside my heart and soul.

 Praying With Your Right Brain